titucse20/Next-Generation-Plagiarism-Detection-System-NGPDS-/README.md

 ***
 # Steps of Waterfall model:

-## 1.Requirement Gathering and analysis:
+## 1. Requirement Gathering and analysis:

 * Work closely with educational professionals and stakeholders to gather detailed requirements for the app.